kornelski/pngquant/lib/MANUAL.md

     liq_error liq_set_min_opacity(liq_attr* attr, int min);

 Alpha values higher than this will be rounded to opaque.
-This is a workaround for Internet Explorer 6 that truncates semitransparent values to completely transparent.
+This is a workaround for Internet Explorer 6, but because this browser is not used any more, this option is deprecated and will be removed.
 The default is `255` (no change).
-238 is a suggested value.

 Returns `LIQ_VALUE_OUT_OF_RANGE` if the value is outside the 0-255 range.